 Whatever your reason is for contemplating creating a testamentary trust, discuss your plans with an experienced Staten Island will trustee lawyer who can explain your options.Ending a testamentary trust

 Just like a living trust, a testamentary trust lasts until it expires.
 The terms of the trust will state when it expires.
 If the testamentary trust is a minor trust, then you can state that the funds are to be distributed to the beneficiary when the beneficiary reaches the age of 18 or 21.
 Some trustor's provide that the trust will end and the property distributed when the beneficiary graduates from college or gets married.
 In other cases the trust provides that the beneficiary is to receive distributions over a period of time.
 For example, the first distribution is to be made when the beneficiary turns 21, the next when the beneficiary turns 25, and the final when the beneficiary turns 30.

 If the trust is designed to provide distributions to the beneficiary over the course of the beneficiary's lifetime, then the trust may continue for years into the future, until the beneficiary passes away.
-This would be the case with a special needs trust.Do testamentary trusts avoid probate?
+This would be the case with a special needs trust.Probate avoidance

-In order to ensure that your will trust is set up correctly and that you appoint a qualified trustee, contact Stephen Bilkis & Associates, PLLC.
+In order to ensure that your will trust is set up correctly and that you appoint a qualified trustee, contact the Law Offices of Stephen Bilkis & Associates.
 We have years of experience designing comprehensive estate plans, including wills, trusts, and other estate planning tools.
 We will advise you on the best course of action for your specific estate planning concerns.
-Contact us at 1.800.NY.NY.LAW (1.800.696.9529) to schedule a free, no obligation consultation regarding your estate plan.
-We serve individuals throughout the following locations: Queens, Bronx, Nassau County, Suffolk County, Brooklyn, Long Island, Manhattan, Staten Island, and Westchester County.
+Contact an experienced will trustee attorney serving Staten Island at 800-696-9529 to schedule a free, no obligation consultation regarding your case.
+We represent clients in the following locations: Queens, Bronx, Nassau County, Suffolk County, Brooklyn, Long Island, Manhattan, Staten Island, and Westchester County.